MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 ## Check delete data operation status

-To check the status of the operation, send a GET request with the `Azure-AsyncOperation` URL provided in the response header:
+To check the status of your operation, send a GET request with the `Azure-AsyncOperation` URL provided in the response header:

 ```http
 GET https://management.azure.com/subscriptions/{subscriptionId}/providers/Microsoft.